-As the business flourished it swiftly relocated to larger premises at Tonbridge while the pedigree of the products at Quaife was being proven with victories at the prestigious Daytona Speedway and the Isle of Man TT.
+As the business flourished, it swiftly relocated to larger premises in Tonbridge, Kent; while the pedigree of the products at Quaife was being proven with victories at the prestigious Daytona Speedway and the Isle of Man TT.

 The new decade heralded bigger markets and challenges for Quaife.
 Despite ongoing motorcycle market success with the emerging Japanese manufacturers, the decline of the British motorcycle industry coincided with enormous growth in four wheel motorsport.

-A switch away from the mud of rallycross to circuit racing saw Quaife build a high powered Ford Escort based GT / Thundersaloon race car.
-This knowledge enabled Quaife to embark on its most ambitious project yet, to build its own V8 powered, four-wheel drive British GT Championship sportstcar contender, designed to act as a developmental test bed for new technologies.
+A switch away from the mud of rallycross to circuit racing saw Quaife build a high powered Ford Escort based Thundersaloon race car.
+This knowledge enabled Quaife to embark on its most ambitious project yet, to build its own V8 powered, four-wheel drive British GT Championship contender, designed to act as a developmental test bed for new technologies.

-In recent years Quaife has enjoyed OEM supplier status to the world’s major car manufacturers who came seeking the firm’s unique drivetrain expertise to add driving excitement to their niche high performance models.
+During the 2000’s, Quaife enjoyed OEM supplier status to the world’s major car manufacturers.
+They came seeking the firm’s unique drivetrain expertise to add driving excitement to their niche high performance models.

 This modern site offers 23,000 feet of additional production and quality control facilities, enabling Quaife to offer it’s diverse range of high performance drivetrain products to a constantly evolving global market, creating a new chapter in the Quaife heritage story.